Warmth and Temperature Regulation

 When your baby gets too cold, he or she uses energy and oxygen to generate warmth.
 If his or her skin temperatures drops just one degree from the ideal 97.7° F (36.5°C), your baby's oxygen use can increase by 10%.
 Keeping your baby at a temperature, which is neither too hot nor too cold, helps him or her hold onto that energy and build up reserves.
 This is especially important if your baby is sick or premature.

 Ways to keep your babies warm are:

 Drying and warming your baby right after delivery.
 Wet skin can cause your baby to lose heat quickly by evaporation.
-He or she can quickly lose 2° to 3°F. You can warm and dry your baby right away using warm blankets and skin-to-skin contact.
-You can also use another source of warmth such as a heat lamp or over-bed warmer.
+He or she can quickly lose 2° to 3°F. It is important to warm and dry your baby right away using warm blankets and skin-to-skin contact.
+Another source of warmth such as a heat lamp or over-bed warmer, may also be used.

+Babies will usually start out dressed only in a diaper while the heat is fully on.
+As the heat level is gradually reduced, more clothing is added.
 Once your baby is stable and can maintain his or her own body temperature without added heat, he or she is placed in an open crib or bassinet.
-Your baby will likely be dressed in a gown or T-shirt, a diaper, and a hat.
-A baby can lose large amounts of heat through his or her head.
-Often, a blanket is wrapped snugly around the baby.
+Your baby will likely be dressed in a gown or T-shirt, a diaper, and possibly a hat.
+Often, a blanket or sleep sack is wrapped securely around the baby.
 This is called swaddling.